Maximalist interiors are full of splendor and colorful. Maximalism is, among other things, people’s response to the routine of everyday life.

 The more intense the color of the upholstery fabric, the better.
 Velvet prefers strong tones such as turquoise, sapphire, violet, emerald, yellow or ruby red.

 Golden accents give the interiors a bit of glamorous splendor.
 When decorating a room with a touch of tropical features, you can bet on gold-plated decorations in the shape of the fruit, golden lamp bases, decorative mirror frames, and fancy, glittering candlesticks.

 Maximalist interiors are, in a nutshell, all you’ll like.
 It shouldn’t come as a surprise that the mix of retro style with art-deco or modernity.
 In maximalist interiors, retro furniture and accessories often reign supreme, and recently macramé, i.e. openwork wall decorations, have become a hit.

 Macramé is an old art of tying strings without needles, wires, or crochet hooks.
 The artistic craftsmanship has been known since antiquity – it has been introduced to Europe from ancient Assyria and Babylonia.

 It might seem that the maxi style of living is simple, but there is nothing more confusing.
 For an interior to have arms and legs you have to work much harder than with other styles.

 Although maximalism is characterized by a great arrangement tolerance, all elements should be chosen carefully, while maintaining high-quality materials.

-Maximalism is very personal, diverse, and particular.
+Maximalist interiors are very personal, diverse, and particular.
 It cuts itself off from uniformism, breaks with conventions, giving priority to individualism.
-Maximalism is an ideal solution for creative people to furnish their homes.
-It allows you to let go of your fantasy, experiment, and fully reflect yourself in the interior.
+Maximalist interiors are an ideal solution for creative people to furnish their homes.
+It allows you to let go of your fantasy, experiment, and fully reflect on yourself in the interior.